korenscript/Immortal/README.md

 Lastly it will delete `C:\Recovery` directory.
 Because recovery directory contains necessary files to launch the `Automatic repair`, Windows will not be able to even try to repair the system.

 ## Fun facts
 It took me 1 month to finish this project.
-The reason why it took me so long to finish it is because of lack of knowledge about errors.
+The reason why it took me so long to finish it was because of lack of knowledge about errors and their solutions.